-Creative software maker Adobe (NASDAQ:ADBE) reported results in line with analyst expectations in Q3 FY2021 quarter, with revenue up 22% year on year to $3.93 billion.
-Adobe made a GAAP profit of $1.21 billion, improving on its profit of $955 million, in the same quarter last year.
+Creative software maker Adobe (NASDAQ:ADBE) reported results in line with analyst expectations in Q4 FY2021 quarter, with revenue up 20% year on year to $4.11 billion.
+On the other hand, guidance for the next quarter missed analyst expectations with revenues guided to $4.23 billion at the midpoint, or 2.43% below analyst estimates.
+Adobe made a GAAP profit of $1.23 billion, down on its profit of $2.25 billion, in the same quarter last year.

-One of the most well-known Silicon Valley software companies around, Adobe (ADBE) is a leading provider of software as service in the digital design and document management space.
+One of the most well-known Silicon Valley software companies around, Adobe (NASDAQ:ADBE) is a leading provider of software as service in the digital design and document management space.

 Adobe was originally founded in 1982 and famously Steve Jobs soon after attempted to acquire it for $5 million.
 The founders refused and instead negotiated an investment and a five year licencing deal with Apple (AAPL), which made them the first company in the history of Silicon Value to turn profit in its first year and started their impressive journey.